IliaViazov/CV/activities.md

     - Lessons with: Aaron Nahum-Holloway, Sarah Nemtsov, George Lewis.
 - **07/2025** — Workshop ["Music with Microcontrollers"](https://dlc.sh/lernangebot/614).
 DLC, Lübeck, Germany.
     - **15-17/07**.
 Three day version of the worskhop.
+- **12/07/2025** — Performance of Viola Yip on "Heroines of Sound".
+Radialsystem, Berlin, Germany.
+    - Technical assistance by the performance.
 - **04/07/2025** — Concert "What artists do all the time", presentation of the Artistic Research course.
     - Presentation on "Interface Design and what a composer has to do with that".
 MHL, Kammermusiksaal, Lübeck, Germany.
+- **29/06/2025** — "Kontakte" festival.
+"Sonic encounters" concert.
+Akademie der Künste, Berlin Germany.
+    - Technical assistance by the performance of Marisol Jimenez.
 - **06/06/2025** — Klassenabend Komposition and Sound Arts and Creative Music Technology.
 MHL, Großer Saal, Lübeck, Germany.
     - Performance of "Petros" for stones with applification, "zameret'" for organ by myself.
     - Performance as a part of Live-Coding Ensemble, Instrument Builders Ensemble.